 Intervention tool that allows companies to engage in the structured process to attune the level of trust to the needs of the situation at hand, in conjunction with security and control.
 This tool is particularly beneficial for relationships maintained through technology

 Reference tool that lets companies determine how mature is their approach to trust, and how mature they want it to be.
-Depending on the actual and the desired levels of maturity, Trust Governance may apply one or more of other tools from the list above.
+Depending on the actual and the desired levels of maturity, TERM may apply one or more of other tools from the list above.